 An investment in shares of our common stock involves a high degree of risk.
-Before you decide to invest in our common stock, you should consider the risk factors below relating to the offering as well as the risk factors described in our Annual Report on Form 10-K for the year ended December 31, 2017, which is incorporated by reference into this prospectus supplement and the accompanying prospectus, as updated and supplemented from time to time, and in all other information that we file from time to time with the SEC.
-Please see the sections entitled "Where You Can Find More Information" and "Information Incorporated By Reference."
+Before you decide to invest in our common stock, you should consider the risk factors below relating to the offering as well as the risk factors described in our Annual Report on Form 10-K for the year ended December 31, 2017 and in our subsequent filings with the SEC from time to time, which are hereby incorporated by reference into this prospectus supplement and the accompanying prospectus, as updated and supplemented from time to time, and in all other information that we file from time to time with the SEC.
+Please see the sections entitled "Where You Can Find More Information" and "Incorporation of Certain Documents By Reference."